-PY 2018 Priorities, Objectives and Outcomes
+PY 2019 Priorities, Objectives and Outcomes

-During the 2018 Action Plan program year (October 1, 2018 - September 30, 2019), the Village will focus on the following objectives, as identified in the Consolidated Plan: 1.)
+During the 2019 Action Plan program year (October 1, 2019 - September 30, 2020), the Village will focus on the following objectives, as identified in the Consolidated Plan: 1.)
 Working to address the communities priority needs and outcomes of affordable and decent housing; 2.)
 Working to address the accessibility and availability of a suitable living environment; and 3.)
-Expanding economic opportunities for low and moderate-income persons.
+Expanding economic opportunities for low- and moderate-income persons.
+The following is a breakdown by grant category.